-The Kanban Method is a visual system for organizing workflows.
+The Kanban method is a visual system for organizing workflows.
 It helps prevent bottlenecks, encourages incremental improvements, and balances demands against available capacity.
-Originally created in a Toyota Motors manufacturing plant, the method takes its name from a Japanese word meaning ‘sign’ or ‘billboard’.
+Originally created in a Toyota Motors manufacturing plant, the kanban methodology takes its name from a Japanese word meaning ‘sign’ or ‘billboard’.

 Kanban method based on agile project management utilizes a simple board and card system, allowing everyone on a team to have visibility, not just on individual tasks, but on the larger picture of team activity.

 How do I use a Kanban board?

 Kanban board can be analog in the form of sticky notes placed on an empty wall, or you can go digital with online workplaces shared around the globe.
 The method operates the same, simple way no matter what the platform.